LMS Pricing: Find the Pricing Model That’s Right for You

 7. Totara

-Totara is also an open-source LMS that was designed as a ‘corporate version’ of Moodle.
+Totara is also an open-source cloud-based LMS that was designed as a ‘corporate version’ of Moodle.
 It offers a wider range of functionality, including performance management features and mobile learning.
-The vendor provides flexible cost models for organizations of different sizes.
+The LMS provider has flexible cost models for organizations of different sizes.

 Pricing

-Totara has custom pricing you can request via a special contact form.
+Totara has custom pricing that businesses can request via a special contact form.

 8. EasyLMS

-EasyLMS pricing follows a pay-as-you-go model with flat fees that simplifies the planning of your learning budget.
+EasyLMS pricing follows a pay-as-you-go model with flat fees for customers that simplifies the planning of your learning budget.
 Three plans are available: business, corporate, and enterprise.

-Every pricing plan includes standard LMS software features, such as user management, with a difference in the number of registered users and additional services included.
+Every subscription plan includes standard LMS software features, such as user management and creating training programs, with a difference in features according to the number of registered users and additional services included.

 You can also take advantage of the Academy extension, which is included in all three plans.
 It contains learning paths, various access levels, a results overview, and other capabilities.